floor12/yii2-module-files/README.md

 This module allows to add files attributes to your ActiveRecord Models.

-This module includes widgets for ActiveForm to upload and, crop and edit files, and widget to show files in frontend.
+This module includes widgets for ActiveForm to upload, crop and edit files, and also widget to show files in frontend.

 Installation
 ------------